Shroud of Turin: Devotions

+Papal positions

-In 1389, the bishop of Troyes sent a memorial to Antipope Clement VII, declaring that the cloth had been "artificially painted in an ingenious way" and that "it was also proved by the artist who had painted it that it was made by human work, not miraculously produced".
-In 1390, Clement VII consequently issued four papal bulls, with which he allowed the exposition, but ordered to "say aloud, to put an end to all fraud, that the aforementioned representation is not the true Shroud of Our Lord Jesus Christ, but a painting or panel made to represent or imitate the Shroud ".
-However, in 1506, Pope Julius II reversed this position and declared the Shroud to be authentic and authorized the public veneration of it with its own mass and office.
+In 1389 the Bishop of Troyes sent a memorial to Antipope Clement VII, declaring that the cloth had been "artificially painted in an ingenious way" and that "it was also proved by the artist who had painted it that it was made by human work, not miraculously produced".
+In 1390 Clement VII consequently issued four papal bulls, with which he allowed the exposition, but ordered to "say aloud, to put an end to all fraud, that the aforementioned representation is not the true Shroud of Our Lord Jesus Christ, but a painting or panel made to represent or imitate the Shroud".
+However, in 1506 Pope Julius II reversed this position and permitted the faithful who believe the Shroud to be authentic to venerate it as such, authorizing the public veneration of it with its own mass and office.

 The Vatican newspaper L'Osservatore Romano covered the story of Secondo Pia's photograph of 28 May 1898 in its edition of 15 June 1898, but it did so with no comment and thereafter Church officials generally refrained from officially commenting on the photograph for almost half a century.

-The first official modern association between the image on the Shroud and the Catholic Church was made in 1940 based on the formal request by Sister Maria Pierina De Micheli to the curia in Milan to obtain authorization to produce a medal with the image.
-The authorization was granted and the first medal with the image was offered to Pope Pius XII who approved the medal.
-The image was then used on what became known as the Holy Face Medal worn by many Catholics, initially as a means of protection during World War II.
-In 1958 Pope Pius XII approved of the image in association with the devotion to the Holy Face of Jesus, and declared its feast to be celebrated every year the day before Ash Wednesday.
-Following the approval by Pope Pius XII, Catholic devotions to the Holy Face of Jesus have been almost exclusively associated with the image on the shroud.
+The first official modern association between the Shroud and the official Catholic Church dates from 1940, when Sister Maria Pierina De Micheli approached the curia of Milan requesting authorization to produce a devotional medal based on the image of Jesus's face from the Shroud.
+This "Holy Face Medal" was approved by Pope Pius XII and it was initially used as a means of protection during the Second World War.
+In 1958 Pius XII approved of the image in association with the devotion to the Holy Face of Jesus, and decreed that the "Feast of the Holy Winding Sheet of Christ" be celebrated every year on Shrove Tuesday.

-In 1936, Pope Pius XII called the Shroud a "holy thing perhaps like nothing else", and went on to approve of the devotion accorded to it as the Holy Face of Jesus.